ofiwg/libfabric/man/fi_cq.3.md

 or fi_cq_sreadfrom.
 This may be used to wake-up a thread that is blocked waiting to read a completion operation.
 The fi_cq_signal operation is only available if the CQ was configured with a wait object.

+# COMPLETION FIELDS

+The CQ entry data structures share many of the same fields.
+The meanings of these fields are the same for all CQ entry structure formats.

+*op_context*
+: The operation context is the application specified context value that was provided with an asynchronous operation.
+The op_context field is valid for all completions.

+*flags*
+: This specifies flags associated with the completed operation.
+The _Completion Flags_ section below lists valid flag values.
+Flags are set for all relevant completions.

+*len*
+: This len field only applies to completed receive operations.
+It indicates the size of received message data -- i.e. how many data bytes were actually placed into the associated receive buffer.
+If an endpoint has been configured with the FI_MSG_PREFIX mode, the len also reflects the size of the prefix buffer.

+*buf*
+: The buf field is only valid for completed receive operations, and only applies when the receive buffer was posted with the FI_MULTI_RECV flag.
+  In this case, buf points to the starting location where the receive data was placed.

+*data*
+: The data field is only valid if the FI_REMOTE_CQ_DATA completion flag is set, and only applies to receive completions.
+If FI_REMOTE_CQ_DATA is set, this field will contain the completion data provided by the peer as part of their transmit request.
+The completion data will be given in host byte order.

+*tag*
+: A tag applies only to received messages that occur using the tagged interfaces.
+This field contains the tag that was included with the received message.
+The tag will be in host byte order.

+*olen*
+: The olen field applies to received messages.
+It is used to indicate that a received message has overrun the available buffer space and has been truncated.
+The olen specifies the amount of data that did not fit into the available receive buffer and was discarded.

+*err*
+: This err code is a positive fabric errno associated with a completion.
+  The err value indicates the general reason for an error, if one occurred.
+  See fi_errno.3 for a list of possible error codes.

+*prov_errno*
+: On an error, prov_errno may contain a provider specific error code.
+The use of this field and its meaning is provider specific.
+It is intended to be used as a debugging aid.
+See fi_cq_strerror for additional details on converting this error value into a human readable string.

+*err_data*
+: On an error, err_data may reference a provider specific amount of data associated with an error.
+The use of this field and its meaning is provider specific.
+It is intended to be used as a debugging aid.
+See fi_cq_strerror for additional details on converting this error data into a human readable string.
+Providers are allowed to reuse a single internal buffer to store additional error information.
+As a result, error data is only guaranteed to be available until the next time the CQ is read.

 # COMPLETION FLAGS